MicrosoftDocs/defender-docs/defender-xdr/microsoft-365-defender-portal.md

 Search results are categorized by sections related to your search terms.
 You can search across the following entities in the Microsoft Defender portal:

 - **Devices** - supported for Defender for Endpoint, Defender for Identity, Defender for Cloud, and Microsoft Sentinel (Preview).
-Supports use of search operators.
 - **Users** - supported for Defender for Endpoint, Defender for Identity, Defender for Cloud Apps, and Microsoft Sentinel (Preview).
 - **Files, IPs, and URLs** - same capabilities as in Defender for Endpoint.